JaneliaSciComp/2020AprilGitCourse/lessons/lesson-4.md

 ## wrap-up
+- end of the course!
+- hope it's helpful not just for technical details, but also for hints on how to improve the way you work; process and organization matters; part of being a professional is being able to complete work and deliver it; tools like git help you with that; organization and discipline is something you can learn
 - you've got to use it and practice or it'll never become natural
+    + start small; new/small project, trivial workflow; build from there
     + you're going to screw up
         * but we (me, SciComp) can advise you if you have problems
         * when we moved JW from svn, we had some really good messes to fix
         * remember don't push if you have problems!
+        * new branch where you are and commit to that
     + #git-github channel for the Slack workspace
-- want more?  check out Atlassian's git tutorial (on resources page)
+- want more?
+    + check out Atlassian's git tutorial (on resources page)
+    + more Udemy courses
 - big thanks to Caroline & Rob
 - last video links and final survey out on Tuesday
     + your feedback is greatly appreciated; plus, you will be benefitting future class participants